Anterior Cervical Discectomy and Fusion

 - Transitional syndrome: Also known as adjacent-segment disease, this is when adjacent vertebrae undergo increased stress in the wake of fusion, and suffer degeneration, which can cause pain

 - Bone graft migration: Rarely, the bone graft can move into an incorrect position.
 This can happen if the instrumentation is not used to secure the graft, and is more common in multi-level ACDF

 - Nerve damage: Spinal surgery always carries some risk of nerve or spinal cord damage, including numbness and paralysis.
 In many cases, nerve damage from the herniated disk can cause persistent pain

 Most people who have ACDF are relieved from the chronic pain of their condition, particularly arm pain.
 Neck pain is also relieved, although usually less significantly than arm pain.

 Spinal fusion is likelier to occur with ACDF, bone graft and use of instrumentation.

-Orthopaedic Surgery at Northwestern Memorial Hospital259 E. Erie St.Thirteenth FloorChicago, IL 60611place
+Center for Comprehensive Orthopaedic and Spine Care at Northwestern Memorial Hospital259 E. Erie St.Thirteenth FloorChicago, IL 60611place